x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 4. When you're finished, click **Save** to create the room mailbox.

 Once you've created your room mailbox, you can edit your room mailbox to update info about booking options, MailTips and mailbox delegation.
-Check out the Use the Exchange Admin Center section below to change room mailbox properties.
+Check out the Use the Exchange admin center section below to change room mailbox properties.

 #### Use Exchange PowerShell to create a room mailbox